FlippieCoetser/Environment/README.md

 There are two ways to access the three utility functions:

 1. Use the library function to load the three utility functions into the global namespace
-2. Create an instance of the Environment component with three utility functions using the package namespace
+2. Create an instance of the Environment component using the package namespace

 ### Use Global Namespace